On classification of complex filiform Leibniz algebras: A criterion of isomorphisms of complex filiform non-Lie Leibniz algebras.

-If we compare the coefficients of the basis elements $e_t$ and note the coefficient $A+B$ is different from zero, we obtain the restrictions that were outlined in the first assertion of the theorem.
+Comparing the coefficients of the basis elements $e_t$ and keeping in mind that the coefficient $A+B$ is different from zero, we get the restrictions, that were outlined in the first assertion of the theorem.